Common Invoice Factoring Mistakes to Avoid

 Understanding Your Agreements

 Each factoring company has its own set of fees and rules.
 If you choose a company to give you cash for your unpaid invoices without reading the fine print, you could end up paying a lot more than is fair.
-Most factoring companies offer discount rates from 1-5%.
+Most factoring companies offer discount rates from one to five percent.
 Your company’s revenue and credit score can impact the rate that you are approved for.

 Some shady factoring companies add on a lot of additional factoring fees.
 These additional fees put a dent in the amount of money that you end up getting for your services to your clients, which is hardly fair, so make sure that you shop around for a reputable invoice factoring company offering flat rates before making a final decision.

 Invoice factoring fees also depend on whether you choose a recourse or non-recourse factoring program.
-Non-recourse factoring poses more risk to the factoring company, so the costs result are slightly higher advance rates.
-The factor advances most of the invoice amount—usually 70% to 90%—after checking out the credit-worthiness of the billed customer.
+Non-recourse factoring poses more risk to the factoring company, so the costs result in slightly higher advance rates.
+The factor advances most of the invoice amount—usually 70 to 90 percent—after checking out the creditworthiness of the billed customer.

 Accepting Payments